Emergency Evacuation Plan

 Information and Drills

-Emergency procedures are provided to all employees and Students.
-Drills take place once every academic year
+Emergency procedures are provided to all employees and students.
+Drills take place once every academic year.

 12